jsmarcus/Iconize/README.md

 Font Awesome Pro is commercial software that requires a paid license.
 [Full Font Awesome Pro license](https://fontawesome.com/license).
 As a consequence the font files are not bundled with the plugin and need to be added manually.

+**Google Material Icons**
+Google Material Icons are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 **Ionicons**
 Ionicons is licensed under the [MIT License](http://opensource.org/licenses/MIT).

 **Jam Icons**
 Jam Icons is licensed under the [MIT License](http://opensource.org/licenses/MIT).

-**Material design icons**
+**Material Design Icons**
-Material design icons are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Material Design Icons are licensed under the [SIL Open Font License 1.1](http://scripts.sil.org/OFL).

 **Meteocons**
 Meteocons are provided as free icons by the creator, [Alessio Atzeni](http://www.alessioatzeni.com/).